Introduction

 When you have finished inserting the bones, select Mesh > Bones, then press [Ctrl]+[P] and select “With Automatic Weights“.

-Let’s check if the association is done properly.
+Let’s check if the parenting has been done properly.
 With the bone selected, switch to “Pose Mode” from the menu at the top left of the screen.

-The color of the edge of the selected bone will turn light blue.
+The edges of the selected bone will turn light blue.

 This state is called Pose Mode.
 You can create a pose by rotating the bones in Pose Mode.